 MEDICAL BILLS INSURANCE FOR MOTORCYCLE ACCIDENT – INJURY ATTORNEYS

-If you own an automobile in Minnesota, your car insurance is required to include medical coverage if you are injured in an accident.
+Our lawyers handle many motorcycle accident injury cases.
+The first question is always about paying for medical bills.
+If you own an automobile in Minnesota, your auto insurance is required to provide medical coverage if you are injured in an accident.
 Unfortunately, this law does not apply a motorcycle owner.
 Therefore, medical coverage for the motorcycle owner is not automatically included in the coverage for the bike.
-Medical insurance for a motorcycle accident is optional and has to be purchased as an add-on with the bike’s insurance policy.
+Medical insurance for a motorcycle accident is optional and has to be purchased by the owner as an add-on with the bike’s insurance policy.

 Minn.Stat.
 Sec.
 65B.48 Subd.
-5. regarding motorcycle coverage states:
+5 regarding motorcycle coverage states:

 Security may be provided by a contract of liability insurance complying with section 65B.49, subdivision 3, or by qualifying as a self insurer in the manner provided in subdivision 3. (b) At the time an application for motorcycle insurance without personal injury protection coverage is completed, there must be attached to the application a separate form containing a written notice in at least 10-point bold type, if printed, or in capital letters, if typewritten that states:

 “Under Minnesota law, a policy of motorcycle coverage issued in the State of Minnesota must provide liability coverage only, and there is no requirement that the policy provide personal injury protection (PIP) coverage in the case of injury sustained by the insured.
 No PIP coverage provided by an automobile insurance policy you may have in force will extend to provide coverage in the event of a motorcycle accident.”

-The optional PIP/No Fault Benefits that you can purchase will provide at least up to $500 per week in lost wages and up to $20,000 in medical expenses.
-It may not seem like a big deal, but the cost is pretty modest to buy this coverage, and the benefits can be very helpful if you are in a bad accident.
+The optional PIP/No Fault Benefits that you can purchase would provide at least up to $500 per week in lost wages and up to $20,000 in medical expenses.
+It may not seem like a big deal, but the premium cost is pretty modest to buy this coverage, and the benefits can be very helpful if you are in a bad accident.
 At a minimum, you should discuss the cost with your insurance agent before declining the motorcycle insurance medical coverage.

-If you have been injured in a motorcycle accident and have questions about your rights or how the medical bills will get paid, call our office for a free consultation with a top motorcycle accident lawyer.
-We have office where you can meet a motorcycle accident lawyer in Minneapolis, St. Louis Park MN, Edina, and Woodbury.
-One of our motorcycle accident injury attorneys will also meet you at your home in St. Paul MN, Roseville, Forest Lake, Lino Lakes, White Bear Lake, Brooklyn Park, Brooklyn Center, Anoka, Maple Grove, Plymouth, Eden Prairie MN, Burnsville, Lakeville, Albert Lea, and other cities throughout Minnesota.
+If you have been injured in a motorcycle accident and have questions about your rights or how the medical bills will get paid, call our office for a free consultation with a top motorcycle accident attorney.
+We have offices where you can meet a motorcycle accident attorney in Minneapolis, St. Louis Park MN, Edina, and Woodbury.
+One of our motorcycle accident injury lawyers will also meet you at your home to discuss your crash injury in St. Paul MN, Roseville, Forest Lake, Lino Lakes, White Bear Lake, Brooklyn Park, Brooklyn Center, Anoka, Maple Grove, Plymouth, Eden Prairie MN, Burnsville, Lakeville, Albert Lea, and other cities throughout Minnesota.